gregcaporaso/microbiogeo/doc/notes/rda.rst

 XLSTAT must be purchased and is only available on Windows and Mac OSX.
-The implementations in R seems to be our best bet because it is open source and people are already familiar with using R.
+The implementations in R seems to be our best bet because it is open source and people are already familiar with using R. There are three implementations that I've found in R so far: vegan::rda, vegan::capscale, and calibrate::rda.

+vegan::rda allows you to do partial and/or constrained RDA, while calibrate::rda forces you to do constrained RDA. vegan::capscale is an implementation of db-RDA, in that it can accept a community data matrix or a distance matrix.
+It allows you to decide whether you want to correct for negative eigenvalues or not (see the discussion in the introduction section for more details on this dispute).

 I wrote a quick R script to demo vegan's RDA on a QIIME distance matrix.
 It currently does not accept input for Y and Z matrices.
 It has been checked into